catsout/wallpaper-engine-kde-plugin/README.md

 A wallpaper plgin integrating [wallpaper engine](https://store.steampowered.com/app/431960/Wallpaper_Engine) into kde wallpaper setting.
 It's simple and small.

-### Warning for scene type
+### Warning for scene support
-Backup your `~/.config/plasma-org.kde.plasma.desktop-appletsrc` file, before use scene wallpaper.
+Backup your `~/.config/plasma-org.kde.plasma.desktop-appletsrc` file, before using scene wallpaper.
 And restore it when scene wallpaper break your kde.

 ### Known issue